Vibha Bakshi: Academic and policy forums

+Multilateral and institutional impact

+Bakshi's films have been used by United Nations agencies as part of gender-equality and advocacy initiatives.
+During the United Nations' 16 Days of Activism against Gender-based Violence in 2020, she addressed agencies including the Food and Agriculture Organization and the World Food Programme on the gendered socio-economic impacts of the COVID-19 pandemic.

+In India, Daughters of Mother India has been used in institutional training programmes, including police sensitisation initiatives, and has been incorporated into school curricula in Maharashtra.

 Awards and nominations

 In 2018, Bakshi was awarded the Honorary Doctor of Humane Letters from her alma mater Boston University for her work as a journalist and filmmaker.
 She was the commencement speaker at Boston University's School of Communications.
-Vibha is the winner of the Vogue India - Women of the Year - 2021 Award for her films that have contributed towards gender equality and gender justice globally.
+Bakshi received the Vogue India Women of the Year Award in 2021 for her films contributing to gender equality and gender justice.
+She was also named to the PRovoke Media Innovator 25 Asia-Pacific list in recognition of her work in narrative-driven social impact.